 You will undertake placements in every year of the counselling course including 150 hours of supervised professional practice, which will fully prepare you for your counselling career.

 USW has long-standing partnerships with public, private and voluntary sector organisations and you will have the opportunity to apply to any of these organisations as part of your placement experience.
 In addition, South Wales Counselling and Psychotherapy, is a service run by USW for people in the local area, which provides an excellent opportunity for placement experience on-campus.
 You may also be able to apply for a placement in the USW school-based counselling service NISBCS.

 You will need to organise your own placements as part of your professional development.
 The Therapeutic Studies teaching and placement staff will help identify and check possible placement providers and will support you throughout your placement.

-Newport City Campus has an excellent suite of eight small rooms for one to one skills practice.
-These are used jointly by the counselling and psychotherapy courses and by SWCAP, our in-house counselling service which offers student placements.
-In addition, USW has invested in specialist resources for learning and practicing on-line counselling skills.
-Dedicated video recording facilities for skills work will be available for use in class, in private study time and for assessments.
+Facilities for students on our counselling courses in Newport include a suite of rooms for one-to-one skills practice.
+These are also used by our in-house counselling service, which can also offer work experience opportunities.
+We have specialist resources for online counselling techniques, plus dedicated video recording facilities to support all your skills development in class, in private study time and for assessments.
 Students also have full access to library resources across all USW campuses.